 A Traffic Infraction is a violation of one of the rules of the road under the laws of the State or a Municipality of Washington.
 Infractions are not criminal violations, and have different rules than do criminal law.
 Penalties for traffic infraction violations do not include imprisonment, but do include monetary penalties and the reporting of the violation to the Department of Licensing (DOL) for placement on your driving record.
 There are other ramifications for holders of Commercial Drivers Licenses (CDLs) and those under 18 with an Intermediate Drivers License.

 There are also two categories of Traffic Infractions.
 Moving Infractions are primarily the safety violations, such as Speeding, Failure to Stop at a Stop Sign or Red Light; Failure to Signal, Lane Usage violations, Following to Closely, Failure to Obey Traffic Control Devices, Speed Too Fast For Conditions, among others.
+They now include Cell Phone, Texting and other handled electronic device tickets.
 These violations are reportable by DOL to an Insurance Company records request, and to some employers, and are used as a factor in determining a drivers insurance rates.

-Non-Moving Infractions are primarily equipment violations, such as a non-working head or tail-lights, Cracked Windshields, loud muffler, window tint being to dark, and at this time they include Cell Phone and Texting tickets, and No Seatbelt violations.
-These violations are generally also reportable by DOL to Insurance Companies or Employers, but also generally have far less or no impact on insurance rates
+Non-Moving Infractions are primarily equipment violations, such as a non-working head or tail-lights, Cracked Windshields, loud muffler, window tint being to dark, or No Seatbelt violations.
+These violations are generally also reportable by DOL to Insurance Companies or Employers, but also generally have far less to no impact on insurance rates

 No Proof of Insurance, No License On Person, or No Registration or Expired Tabs are not specifically safety violations, but are reportable.
 They may also have very high fines if found committed.